sgeos/GraphQLDemo/README.md

 Download and install the [GraphiQL Standalone Tool][graphiql-standalone] to run GraphQL queries.
 Note that the tool has an 'i' in the name, Graph *i* QL.
-Navigate to the [http://localhost:5000/query][localhost-5000-query] and enter the following query.
+Navigate to the [http://localhost:5000/query][localhost-5000-query] and enter the following query and query variables.

 ```graphql
 query find ($film: Int!) {